netfoundry/zitified-cohere/README.md

-4. On the VM created in step one sent a chat command via using zcohere.py e.g.
+4. On the VM created in step one send a chat command via using zcohere.py e.g.

    a.
 Create a python virtual environment